UKPLab/acl2017-neural_end2end_am/progs/Brat2ConllConverter/README.md

 # A Brat to Conll converter

 This is due to Ji-Ung Lee.
-A similar script has been used to convert the original Student Essay corpus into CONLL (tab separated) format.
+A similar script has been used to convert the original Student Essay corpus into CONLL (tab separated) format. (*NB* This does not work for relations.
+If you want to also transform the relations into CONLL format, you have to adapt the script, or else use DKpro.)

 From Ji-Ung's description: